Skip to main content

 Create Features

-Create a metered consumable feature for our premium messages, so we can track its balance.
+Create a metered consumable feature for our messages, so we can track their balance.

 2